-i am internationally trained nurse from india . i applied for registration as RN in college of nurses of ontario oct 2011. they took over an year and finally determined that my education/ experience is not equivalent to those of current graduates of canadian nursing program.
+I am internationally trained nurse from India.
+I applied for registration as RN in college of nurses of Ontario Oct 2011.
+They took over a year and finally determined that my education/ experience is not equivalent to those of current graduates of Canadian nursing program.
 They have asked me to write Observational Structured Clinical Examination (OSCE) and pass in order to show equivalency.
 My question is that have anybody else been asked to take OSCE exam and what to expect?
-Also what does the college consider while evaluating education as other nurses from my college have been given eligibillty without fulfilling any other criteria or exam!!
+Also what does the college consider while evaluating education as other nurses from my college have been given eligibility without fulfilling any other criteria or exam!!

 When an applicant's education is considered to be deficient as compared to a recent Canadian graduate but the applicant has significant nursing experience from their own or other countries, some Colleges of Nursing will take that into consideration and offer the applicant the opportunity to demonstrate how their experience has filled the gaps.
 The OSCE is one tool that provides a method of assessing experiential learning.

 As for why you are being required to undergo further assessment while others from your college have not, that is a question for CNO to answer.
 Most likely is that while the others attended the same school there are aspects of their education that differ from yours.
 The Colleges of Nursing assess curricula, clinical experiences, educational transcripts and other documentation when assessing credentials.
 Nursing education is constantly being revised and tweaked.
 It may be that your school mades ome changes to their program either just before, during or after you completed your education and that's where the difference lies.

 Thanks , for reply.
 Also it will be appreciated what to expect in that exam.
 Is that only be based on the competencies that have not been met by my education / experience or will be a general exam comprised of various different topics.

 Feb 3, '13

 It'll be a general exam.
 It'll cover randomly selected competencies from the whole spectrum of nursing.